MaxHalford/sorobn/README.md

 ```

 In Judea Pearl's example, the [conditional probability tables](https://www.wikiwand.com/en/Conditional_probability_table) are given.
-We can set these manually by accessing the `cpts` attribute:
+Therefore, we can set them manually by accessing the `cpts` attribute:

 ```python
 >>> import pandas as pd